 Items are structured using fields

-You can use text fields, asset fields, and more to build the structure of your item.
-Include instructions and guidelines in structures to help your content get produced.
+You can use text fields, asset fields, and more to build the structure of your item and include instructions and guidelines to help your content get produced.

 Click into a field on an item and begin typing to add content